pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

   * steps ...
   * see **Installing** section

-* alternatively, login to your **AWS** account and from the Management Console perform these steps to launch an EC2 spot instance using the AMI for IMProv MPI jobs
+* alternatively, login to your **AWS** account and from the Management Console perform these steps to launch an EC2 spot instance using the AMI for IMPort MPI jobs
   * steps ...
   * steps to setup your own AMI, see **Deployment** section
   * steps to launch existing AMI, follow ...